 One of the risk factors for addiction is poverty.
 In communities where people have fewer chances to advance in life, they are more likely to be bored and frustrated at their personal situation.
 Daily living is a stressful experience that does not ever end, and a person caught up in a constant struggle to survive is more likely to be looking for some type of “escape,” which can be in the form of checking out by using drugs or alcohol.

-Find a Treatment Center for Yourself or a Loved One
+Find a drug Treatment Center for Yourself or a Loved One

 If you are looking for addiction treatment for yourself or a loved one, ask plenty of questions before you make your choice.
 One of the things you should not be hesitant to ask about is the center’s approach to treatment.
 You’ll want to understand the facility’s philosophy about how addiction services are provided in order to make an educated decision.
 To find out more about JourneyPure Emerald Coast’s programs, contact us today.